User profile and roles

 The choice of handling authentication internally or delegating it to an external SSO system typically depends on the presence of an authentication system already in place.
 If this is the case, Knowage can seamlessly integrate with the existing authentication infrastructure.

-Alternatively, from the Knowage Administrator menu, he can select a default role that will be kept valid until he logs out.
+Alternatively, from the Knowage Administrator menu PROFILE MANAGEMENT > Users it is possible to select a default role that will be kept valid until logging out.

 Steps to follow in the definition of a behavioural model:

-Knowage supports the management of user profiles and roles through the Profile Management menu section.
-This menu is only visible to Knowage administrator and to the model administrator, since users and roles management is a critical operation that requires an appropriate level of responsibility.
+As shown before, Knowage supports the management of user’s profiles and roles through the Profile Management menu section.
+This menu is only visible to Knowage administrators and model administrators, since users and roles management is a critical operation that requires an appropriate level of responsibility.

 The Profile Management menu section contains three sub-menu items: